Carl DeMaio: 2020 congressional election

 On August 5, 2019, DeMaio announced his candidacy for California's 50th congressional district in the 2020 election, then occupied by Congressman Duncan Hunter, a fellow Republican who was indicted for misusing campaign funds a month prior.
 An October poll found DeMaio to be polling ahead of Hunter and other Republican challengers.
 Hunter pleaded guilty to campaign finance violations in December 2019 and announced he would resign from Congress.
 His resignation became effective January 13, 2020.
 The March 3 primary election for the vacant seat pitted DeMaio against Democrat Ammar Campa-Najjar and Republicans Darrell Issa and Brian Jones.
 The top two vote getters regardless of party go on to the general election.
 DeMaio came in third, so that Campa-Najjar and Issa competed in the November election.
 DeMaio threw his support behind Issa, his chief primary opponent, who placed second in the primary with 23.5% of the votes and went on to win the general election.

+2024 State Assembly Election

+DeMaio ran for the District 75 seat against another Republican, Lakeside School Board Trustee Andrew Hayes.
+DeMaio won the election with 57.02% of the vote.